ris58h/Touch-Tab/README.md

 Emulate Command-Tab with Trackpad on macOS.
 Use 3-fingers swipe right (emulates Command-Tab) or 3-fingers swipe left (emulates Command-Shift-Tab) to switch between apps.
-Pause after the swipe (or do it slowly) to show the App Switcher.
+Hold after the swipe or swipe slowly to show the App Switcher.

 # Installation
-1. Downolad the lates release from [Releases](https://github.com/ris58h/Touch-Tab/releases) page.
+1. Download the latest release from [Releases](https://github.com/ris58h/Touch-Tab/releases) page.
 2. Unzip the archive and move the app into the /Applications folder.
+3. The app is ad-hoc signed so macOS will warn you: `"Touch-Tab" can’t be opened because Apple cannot check it for malicious software`.
+Right-click the app and press `Open`, a pop-up will appear, click `Open` again.
-3. Allow the app to listen for trackpad events.
+4. The app needs access to trackpad events.
 Allow Touch-Tab to control your computer in `System Preferences > Security & Privacy > Accesibility`.
-Don't forget to restart the app if it's running!
+Don't forget to restart the app!
-4. Disable 3-finger swipe between full-screen apps or make it 4-finger. `System Preferences > Trackpad > More Gestures > Swipe between full-screen apps`.
+5. Disable 3-finger swipe between full-screen apps or make it 4-finger in `System Preferences > Trackpad > More Gestures > Swipe between full-screen apps`.

+# Usage
+- Use 3-fingers swipe right (emulates Command-Tab) or 3-fingers swipe left (emulates Command-Shift-Tab) to switch between apps.
+- Hold after the swipe or swipe slowly to show the App Switcher.

 # Troubleshooting
 ## "Touch-Tab" can’t be opened because Apple cannot check it for malicious software
 Right-click the app and press `Open`, a pop-up will appear, click `Open` again.
-## It's running but doesn't work
+## It's running, but doesn't work
-Allow the app to listen for trackpad events.
-Allow Touch-Tab to control your computer in `System Preferences > Security & Privacy > Accesibility`.
-Don't forget to restart the app if it's running!
+- Check that Touch-Tab is allowed to control your computer in `System Preferences > Security & Privacy > Accesibility`.
+Don't forget to restart the app!
+- Check that 3-finger swipe is disabled in `System Preferences > Trackpad > More Gestures > Swipe between full-screen apps`.
 ## It still doesn't work
-Disable 3-finger swipe between full-screen apps or make it 4-finger. `System Preferences > Trackpad > More Gestures > Swipe between full-screen apps`.
-## Aaand it still doesn't work
 Please create an [issue](https://github.com/ris58h/Touch-Tab/issues).